 Regular contact improves chances of a return

-Especially in cases where there is a chance the absence will become longer term or if it is stress-related, it’s important to keep the employee up-to-date on changes in the workplace.
+it’s important to keep the employee up-to-date on changes in the workplace.
+Especially if there is a chance the absence will become longer-term or if it is stress-related.
 Having regular contact with the employer reduces the chances of absentees developing ‘fear of the unknown’ and that way building barriers to a return to work.
 The prospect of returning is a lot less scary if you know what to expect.

 Remind employees of policy and benefits

 Welfare calls should also be utilised to promote relevant employee benefits.
 For example, reminding employees of your Employee Assistance Programme (EAP) or Private Medical Insurance (PMI) can reduce the recovery time and speed up the treatment.
-Other benefits, such as discounted gym memberships could really benefit employees with musculoskeletal or general long term health issues, a bicycle scheme could be of use to those who have problems with transport or your company may even have a scheme for child care which could help employees struggling to juggle work and caring for their children.
+Other benefits, such as discounted gym memberships could really benefit employees with musculoskeletal or general long-term health issues.
+Further, a bicycle scheme could be of use to those who have problems with transport.
+Perhaps your company has a scheme for childcare that could help employees struggling to juggle work and caring for their children.

 Make time for welfare calls and plan them in advance

-As a general rule, contact should be made from the employer to the employee shortly after the start of the absence and then at regular intervals, e.g. weekly or fortnightly.
-Even though the employee is responsible for keeping their employer up-to-date on their situation and recovery, it is useful for the manager to make an outbound call to discuss this in more detail as then they can choose a time when they can pay sufficient attention to what the absentee has to say.
-It is also good practice to agree when the next call will take place so that the absent employee knows to expect it.
+As a general rule, the employer should contact the employee shortly after the start of the absence.
+Following this, set up reviews at regular intervals, e.g. weekly or fortnightly.
+It’s the employee’s responsibility to keep their employer up-to-date on their situation and recovery.
+However, it’s useful for the manager to make an outbound call to discuss this in more detail.
+This means they can choose a time when they can pay sufficient attention to what the absentee has to say.
+It’s also good practice to agree when the next call will take place so that the absent employee knows to expect it.